Back to Service Guide

 When investing in a hardwood floor, you want to play it safe and pick a floor that will suit the habits and lifestyle of your household without requiring too much maintenance and renovation.
 Especially in households with pets, young children, or high traffic in the busy areas of the house, the best choice would be a floor that can go through all the wear and tear and remain in good condition and visually appealing.
 Today we share with you some of the most essential factors and aspects that make a wooden floor practical, functional, convenient.
 Here is what to look for, when you want comfort, durability, and elegance at the same time.

-Go For Matt – While high-gloss finishes look very elegant and classy, the truth is that such finishes require a lot of maintenance and care.
-On another hand, matt finishes are great at camouflaging all the scratches and marks on the surface of the floor that can otherwise affect its appearance.
+While high-gloss finishes look very elegant and classy, the truth is that such finishes require a lot of maintenance and care.
+On the other hand, matt finishes are great at camouflaging all the scratches and marks on the surface of the floor that can otherwise affect its appearance.
 So when it comes to households with pets and children the best type of finish to go for is matt.

 As Simple As Possible